How Much Does Lantus Really Cost? The Honest Breakdown

 Total Cost Over a Year

-A monthly price of varies widely; most US insulins are now capped at $35/month for Medicare beneficiaries translates to roughly $10,800-$18,000 per year out of pocket without insurance.
+A monthly price of ~$280–$340/month list; $35/month cap for Medicare beneficiaries; biosimilar (Semglee) available at lower cost translates to roughly $10,800-$18,000 per year out of pocket without insurance.
 That's a real number to plan around — many programs that look attractive at $200/month for the first three months reset to full price after the introductory window.

 For weight management, the relevant question is whether to plan around long-term use; for this compound, the duration question depends on the indication.